matthewcpp/webgl-examples/README.md

 # @matthewcpp/webgl-examples
 This repository contains sample scenes for the [@matthewcpp/webgl](https://github.com/matthewcpp/webgl) framework.
-It is also serves as a developent harness for adding new features.
+It is also serves as a development harness for adding new features.

 ### Configuration and development